peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 MUST NOT be considered valid anymore.
 The expiration datetime MUST be superior of the issuance datetime.
-- enables offline use cases as it MUST be validated using cryptographic signature and the cryptographic public key of the Issuer.
+- enables offline use cases as it MUST be validated using cryptographic signature and the cryptographic public key of the Credential Issuer.

-Please note: in this specification the examples and the normative properties of attestations are reported in accordance with the JWT standard, while for the purposes of this specification any credential or attestation format format may be used, as long as all attributes and requirements defined in this specification are satisfied, even using equivalent names or values.
+Please note: in this specification the examples and the normative properties of Attestations are reported in accordance with the JWT standard, while for the purposes of this specification any Digital Credential or Attestation format may be used, as long as all attributes and requirements defined in this specification are satisfied, even using equivalent names or values.

 # Status Attestation Request

-The Issuer provides the Wallet Instance with a Status Attestation, which is bound to a Credential.
+The Credential Issuer provides the Wallet Instance with a Status Attestation, which is bound to a Digital Credential.
-This allows the Wallet Instance to present it, along with the Credential itself, to a Verifier as proof of the Credential's non-revocation status.
+This allows the Wallet Instance to present it, along with the Digital Credential itself, to a Verifier as proof of the Digital Credential's non-revocation status.

-The following diagram shows the Wallet Instance requesting a Status Attestation to an Issuer, related to a specific Credential issued by the same Issuer.
+The following diagram shows the Wallet Instance requesting a Status Attestation to an Credential Issuer, related to a specific Credential issued by the same Credential Issuer.

 ~~~ ascii-art